Preparing for Lesson Observations

 Maureen: I think most teachers worry about being judged and being evaluated when they're observed.
 This is quite normal, really, because when we're teaching, we're in our classroom with our students and we've built up our relationship and our rapport … then suddenly somebody from outside comes in and the first thing that worries many teachers is that the observer is going to tell them everything they're doing wrong.
 The good news is that the more experienced you become as a teacher the less you tend to worry about observations.

 Mike: In my own organisation, we have set up two different kinds of observations.
-The first we call a Technical Observation and the second, a Developmental Observation.
+The first we call a Technical Observation and the second, is a Developmental Observation.
 The Technical Observation is likely to concern teachers who are a little less experienced and therefore maybe a little more nervous.
 The focus of the Technical Observation is on basic teaching techniques - managing a class, presenting and practising language, monitoring learning, those kinds of things.
 What sort of advice would you give them in terms of what to focus on in preparation for this type of observation?

 Maureen: Firstly, it's important to remember whether it's a Technical or a Developmental Observation, being in employment as a teacher means you are already considered a capable classroom practitioner.
 No one is looking to catch you out!
 In terms of preparation, I would say prepare your lesson with a clear view of what you want your students to be doing by the end of the lesson.
 Ask yourself what learning outcomes you want this lesson to have?
-This is particularly important because the observer will be focusing on the students’ learning and how the teacher effectively facilitates this.
+This is particularly important because the observer will be focusing on the student’s learning and how the teacher effectively facilitates this.

 Mike: During observations, teachers will be assessed on specific elements such as concept checking, transitions between activities, etc. but do you think there is a sense in which people can over-prepare for an observation?

 Maureen: I think there is because, particularly when you're less experienced, the tendency is to try and plan your lesson almost minute by minute.
-This is partly because pre-service training courses encourage teachers to stick with a mindset where they need to put all their timings down.
+This is partly because pre-service training courses encourage teachers to stick with a mindset where they need to put all their timing down.
 As a result, you may find yourself feeling your world has ended just because you overran to seven minutes as opposed to sticking to the allotted six!
 However, I think it's wiser to try and leave space within your plan to adapt to your students’ responses.
 If you plan too tightly it means you are not leaving enough room for the students to perhaps work a little bit more creatively with new language or for them to ask questions they might have or to clarify anything they are uncertain about.
-Of course, it's important to plan - but it is equally important to avoid micro-planning to the point your leave your students no opportunity to properly engage with the lesson.
+Of course, it's important to plan - but it is equally important to avoid micro-planning to the point that you leave your students no opportunity to properly engage with the lesson.

 Mike: What areas of the lesson would you consider a priority to prepare for?

 Maureen: The things that I always planned for when I was inexperienced were things like my board work - I also used to put practical reminders on my plan like ‘rub out’ because I sometimes forgot to clean my board and then I couldn't do my next bit!
 I also always planned how I would check meaning and I used to script the questions I would use to do this.
-I would script the examples I wanted to use to exemplify new language.
-It is very useful to always plan the questions you intend to use to check meaning and the examples you'll use for new language.
+I would script the examples I wanted to use to exemplify the new language.
+It is very useful to always plan the questions you intend to use to check the meaning and the examples you'll use for new language.
 A good technique is to plan and to script from the bottom up.
 If you think what you want the students to be doing is ‘X’ then it's a good idea to work back from this to the instruction.
 If the final instruction is ‘So now work with your partner,’ it is helpful to think about the steps you need to take beforehand.
-It means you think, ‘Well at the end I want people to be doing this, so what do I have to do to help them?’
+It means you think, ‘Well in the end I want people to be doing this, so what do I have to do to help them?’

 Mike: I suppose one of the situations in which you kind of feel most vulnerable as a teacher is in the post-observation feedback.
 It's likely that, if you've been observed and the observer is quite acute in their observations, then there will be some things that are very positive and there may be some things that are less positive.
 How do you, as a teacher, process all of this information in the most productive way?